Pause, Resume, or Terminate a Cluster

 resumes the cluster.

-Terminate One Cluster
+Terminate One Deployment

-To terminate an Atlas cluster:
+To terminate an Atlas cloud cluster:

 Atlas terminates the cluster after completing any in-progress deployment changes.
+Atlas also terminates all search nodes configured for the cluster.

 Atlas bills for the hours that the cluster was active.
 To learn more about Atlas billing, see Manage Billing.